 Donna is a life-long Minnesota resident.
-She has been married for almost 35 years, has 2 adult daughters and 4 gorgeous, energy-inducing grandchildren.
-She resides with her husband in Rosemount, Minnesota.
+She has been married for almost 35 years, has two adult daughters and four gorgeous, energy-inducing grandchildren.
+Donna now enjoys her retirement with her husband in Palm Springs, California.

 Before working for the Richard M. Schulze Family Foundation, Mary Beth was the assistant principal of a parochial school in north central Florida.
 She also worked for many years as the director of a faith-based education program for a parish serving more than 400 students.
 Mary Beth’s responsibilities in those roles included overseeing teachers, selecting curriculum, and working with parents to best advance the educational needs of their children.

 Originally from New Jersey, Mary Beth moved to Florida 18 years ago where she graduated, with honors, from Saint Leo University.
-Currently, she is pursuing her master’s degree in Educational Leadership from Florida Gulf Coast University.
+She recently completed her master’s degree in Educational Leadership from Florida Gulf Coast University.
 Living with two of her children in Bonita Springs, Florida, Mary Beth appreciates the opportunity to travel to north and west to visit her sons and soak up the changes of seasons, cold weather and snow (for very short periods of time)!

 Mary Beth can be reached at 239/263-9400 or firstname.lastname@example.org